csparks113/Morse-Code-App/docs/freeform-send-regression.md

    ```powershell
    scripts\analyze-logcat.ps1 -LogFile $env:REGRESSION_LOG
    ```
 2. Review the printed table.
-Expect audio to lead haptic/flash/tone by only a few milliseconds and torch resets in ~150–350 ms.
+Expect audio to lead haptic/flash/tone by only a few milliseconds and torch resets in ~150–350?ms.
-3. Check the “Raw counts” and the `[outputs-audio]` total to ensure the sweep covered enough samples.
+3. Check the "Raw counts" and the `[outputs-audio]` total to ensure the sweep covered enough samples.

 ## 5. Summarize in this Repository